warning

 Pacing is the speed at which the story is read.

-Shorter sentences can create a sense of urgency while longer, more detailed descriptions can stretch a scene out.
+Shorter sentences can create a sense of urgency, while longer, more detailed descriptions can stretch a scene out.

-Alright, oh my goodness, scary, scary stuff.
+Oh my goodness, scary, scary stuff.

-Okay, now turn to someone nearby and show them an expression of determination.
+Okay, now turn to someone nearby, and show them an expression of determination.

 Maybe bring in some body language as well.

-Fantastic job, oh my goodness, what a determined bunch.
+Fantastic job, oh my goodness.

 Characters' reactions can be described to the reader to increase the emotional tension.